Marcus Eli Ravage: Reception and distortion

-Legacy in immigration discourse
+Legacy in immigration discourse: An American in the Making (1917)

 Marcus Eli Ravage's literary legacy is anchored in his early contributions to American immigrant literature, particularly through his autobiographical book An American in the Making (1917).

 Immigrants approaching Statue of Liberty and Ellis Island (c.
 1910s).

 Upon publication, An American in the Making became widely used in early 20th-century New York schools and helped establish Ravage as a prominent public figure in the fields of immigration and education policy.
-(Note: According to a 1919 article in the New York Sun, he was involved in selecting and awarding college scholarships to "promising young men and women of foreign parentage".)
+(Note: According to a 1919 article in the New York Sun, he was involved in selecting and awarding college scholarships to "promising young men and women of foreign parentage".

+Drawing on his own return visit to Romania after World War I, Ravage's later articles for the Saturday Evening Post (1923) were cited in U.S. Congressional discussions of immigration reform and received international media attention.)

 Ravage's reflections on acculturation in the U.S. resonated with intense public debates about the so-called new immigrants since 1880.

 Competing ideas about how to incorporate millions of newcomers ranged from Anglo-Saxonism conformity, over the "melting pot" metaphor, to the notions of "hyphenated" Americans and cultural pluralism.

 While his work was one of numerous other immigrant autobiographies in the U.S. at that time, it was commended for reflecting lived experience blended with sharp social critique.

 Registry Room for new immigrants at Ellis Island (c.
 1910s).